Information Leakage Detection through Approximate Bayes-optimal Prediction: Information Leakage Detection

 To enhance \textbf{robustness and reliability} in \ac{ILD}, we use the Holm-Bonferroni correction to ensure accuracy and reliability in our \ac{ILD} framework, which mitigates the influence of overfitting and noisy estimates that can arise when using just one pipeline (model) \citep{holm1979simple}.
+The Holm–Bonferroni method controls the family-wise error rate, minimizing false positives (type-1 errors) by adjusting the rejection criteria $\alpha$ for each hypothesis within our family of null hypotheses, $\cF = \set{H_1, \ldots, H_J}$, ensuring that the significance level of $\cF$ not exceeding predefined threshold of $\alpha = 0.01$ \citep{holm1979simple}.
 After obtaining $10$ $p$-values from top-$10$ models/pipelines, we apply the correction to acquire the number of rejected hypotheses or the cut-off parameter $\holm = \card{\cF_r}$, quantifying \ac{IL} detection confidence.
-To detect \ac{IL} efficiently, it is imperative to set an appropriate \emph{rejection threshold} on the cut-off parameter $\holm$, as a higher threshold avoids false positives and a lower value reduces false negatives, as detailed in \ref{asec:st:hbc}.
+To detect \ac{IL} efficiently, it is imperative to set an appropriate \textbf{rejection threshold} on the cut-off parameter $\holm$.
+A higher rejection threshold would help avoid false positives and prevent the detection of non-existent \ac{IL} while decreasing it would avoid missing \acp{IL} occurrences and reduce false negatives.
 Based on prior work \citep{ild2022pritha}, setting the rejection threshold to $\floor{\sfrac{J}{2}}$ on the cut-off parameter $\holm$ ensures robust and accurate \ac{IL} detection, which we also use for this study, i.e., $\holm \geq 5$.
+This systematic and rigorous approach detects \ac{IL} with a high degree of confidence, ensuring the robustness of our \ac{ILD} framework.